aws-samples/aws-get-started-workshop/content/02-base/01-prepare-management-aws-account.md

 ### Select a support plan

 On the Select a Support Plan page, choose one of the available support plans.
-Since your organization is going to be using AWS for formal development and eventually production purposes, we recommend that you start by selecting at least “Developer” support.
+Since you're going to be using AWS for formal development and eventually production purposes, we recommend that you start by selecting at least “Developer” support.

 Before you transition any applications or data services to production, it's strongly recommended that you upgrade to "Business" support.